Robert Helpmann: 1980s

-Death
+Personal life and death

+Helpmann was gay.
+In 1938, while performing at the Old Vic, Helpmann met Michael Benthall, a young actor who would eventually become a theatre director.
+Helpmann formed a longtime professional and personal relationship with Benthall, and they lived together in London from the 1940s until Benthall's death in 1974.

+On 28 September, 1986, Helpmann died at Royal North Shore Hospital in Sydney, after a long battle with emphysema.
+He was 77 years old.

-Helpmann died of emphysema in Sydney on 28 September 1986, at the age of 77.
-He was given the rare tribute of a state funeral, held on 2 October at St Andrew's Cathedral, Sydney.
+Helpmann was given the rare tribute of a state funeral, held on 2 October at St Andrew's Cathedral, Sydney.
 Tributes were paid in both Houses of the Parliament of Australia.
 In the Senate all senators present stood in silence.
 This was noted as a rarity, and it was put on record that "it is only in exceptional circumstances that motions of condolence are moved for distinguished Australians who have not sat in the Parliament".
 Senator Stan Collard said:

 He always regarded himself as an Australian, although much of his life was spent away from these shores ...
 His love of the theatre and his ability to use it as a medium of communication and expression knew no bounds.
 He put this country on the map in the cultural arena....
 He was always looking for new challenges and was never content to rely on past successes....
 He was one of our great ambassadors.

 In the House of Representatives the Prime Minister, Bob Hawke, said, "No one should underestimate Sir Robert Helpmann's role in the development of the growing maturity of Australia's art and culture. ...
 He demonstrated to the world the diversity of this nation's talents and capabilities."

 In London a memorial service was held at St Paul's, Covent Garden (known as "the actors' church"); Ashton represented Princess Margaret, Fonteyn gave the address, a tribute was read from de Valois, and the British ballet and theatre were represented by some of their best-known members.